Updated 25/05/2026

 The study’s most significant finding was the identification of DDH in infants who showed no clinical signs or known risk factors.
 This discovery highlights the limitations of current screening protocols that rely heavily on physical examination and family history.

-The Centers for Disease Control and Prevention estimates that DDH affects 1-3 infants per 1,000 births in the United States.
-The Japanese study’s detection rate of 8.7% suggests that many cases may be going undiagnosed under current screening practices.
+The University of Tokyo study’s detection rate of 8.7% suggests that many cases may be going undiagnosed under current screening practices.
 Explore more findings in our latest research coverage.

 Implementation challenges and solutions

-The study’s methodology involved collaboration between Japan’s Ministry of Health and local healthcare providers.
+The study’s methodology involved collaboration between community healthcare providers and the University of Tokyo research team.
 This partnership model ensures sustainability and quality control while leveraging existing community health infrastructure.

 Community-based ultrasound screening identified DDH in 8.7% of infants, including many cases with no clinical signs or risk factors that would have been missed by traditional examination methods.